Otegadesigns/profile/README.md

 Hi, I'm Ibuje Tega, an inspiring fullstack developer 🚀, graphics designer graudually becomming a Full Stack developer from Nigeria 🇳🇬, Beside's programming, I enjoy Reading about tech, football⚽ and surfing the web.

 - 🌱 I’m currently learning Javascript, ReactJs and Node.js;
-- 💬 Ask me about anything related to Node.js and Azure, I am happy to help;
 - 📫 How to reach me: Otegadesigns@gmail.com;

 **Languages and Tools:**